labib-c/Custos-Public/team/hillary_ngai.md

 - Machine Learning (Natural Language Processing and Computer Vision)
 - Data Science and Statistics
-- Public Speaking
+- Public Speaking and Communication
-- Communication
 - Organization
 - Has a positive mindset and is personable